Since 1 July 2015, the IPP has generated $2.7 billion in economic activity for the Indigenous business sector.

 |Value of new contracts delivered in remote areas

 *Collecting remote contracts data is a manual process and is still underway.

 These figures represent what has been collected up to 4 December 2019 and will be updated once the collection is complete.

 Minimum Indigenous participation requirements for Indigenous workforce and/or supply targets (MMR)

-MMR targets currently apply to contracts valued at or above $7.5m that are awarded in 8 industries.
-From 1 July 2020, the MMR will apply to contracts awarded in an additional 11 industries.
+MMR targets currently apply to contracts wholly delivered in Australia valued at or above $7.5m that are awarded in 8 industries.

 MMRs currently apply to the following eight industry categories: